Glen Scotia distillery: Production

-The distillery draws its water from Crosshill Loch in Campbeltown.
+The distillery draws its water from Crosshill Loch, south of Campbeltown.

 The distillery uses unpeated, medium peated and heavily peated malt barley for its whisky.

 Glen Scotia has one wash still, with a capacity of 11,800 litres, and one spirit still with an 8,600 litre capacity.
 The copper pot stills are onion-shaped, with wide and short necks.

 There are 9 washbacks within the distillery, these are all stainless steel.
-The washbacks that Glen Scotia originally had were more than 40 years old and were made out of COR-TEN Steel.
+The washbacks that Glen Scotia originally had were more than 40 years old and were made out of COR-TEN steel.

 The current annual production levels stand at around 700,000 litres.